vmc-project/vmc-documentation/content/installation/geant4_vmc/_index.md

 $ make install
 ```

-This will build geant4_vmc, g4root and mtroot packages.
+This will build geant4_vmc, g4root and examples packages.
 For VMC examples see [VMC examples installation page](/installation/examples).

 {{% children  %}}